 Pinguecula and Pterygium

-A pterygium is a fleshy growth of the conjunctiva next to the cornea that spreads across on to the cornea.
-Most pterygia do not cause symptoms, but sometimes they cause irritation or distort the shape of the cornea, possibly causing a change in vision.
-Sometimes removal is appropriate to reduce irritation and to correct changes in vision.
+A pterygium is a fleshy growth of the conjunctiva that spreads across onto the cornea.
+Most pterygia do not cause symptoms, but sometimes they cause irritation or distort the shape of the cornea, possibly causing a decrease in vision.

 To relieve symptoms caused by a pterygium, doctors may prescribe artificial tears or a short period of treatment with corticosteroid drops or ointments.
 If the symptoms do not lessen, particularly if vision is affected, or they return frequently, the pterygium may be removed surgically.